-• Hand-marked paper ballot systems are the only practical technology for contestable strongly defensible voting systems really won.
-Therefore BMDs should not be used by voters who are able to mark an optical-scan ballot with a pen.

-• All-in-one BMD or DRE+VVPAT voting machines are not software independent, contestable, or defensible.
+- Hand-marked paper ballot systems are the only practical technology for contestable, strongly defensible voting systems. - Some ballot-marking devices (BMDs) can be software independent, but they not strongly software independent, contestable, or defensible.
+Hacked or misprogrammed BMDs can alter election outcomes undetectably, so elections conducted using BMDs cannot provide public evidence that reported outcomes are correct.
+If BMD malfunctions are detected, there is no way to determine who really won.
+Therefore BMDs should not be used by voters who are able to mark an optical-scan ballot with a pen. - All-in-one BMD or DRE+VVPAT voting machines are not software independent, contestable, or defensible.
 They should not be used in public elections.